JKU-ICG/AOS/AOS for Drone Swarms/README.md

 # AOS for Drone Swarms

 This Weave ([FWF](https://www.fwf.ac.at/en/) & [DFG](https://www.dfg.de/en/index.jsp)) funded basic research project is on exploring AOS for moving targets, in paricular using drone swarms.
-It started in April 2023 and is in collaboration with the German Aerospace Center (DLR) and the Otto-von-Guericke University Magdeburg.
+It started in April 2023, in collaboration with the [German Aerospace Center (DLR)](https://www.dlr.de/EN/Home/home_node.html) and the [Otto-von-Guericke University Magdeburg](https://www.ovgu.de/en/).

 ## Synthetic Aperture Sensing for Occlusion Removal with Drone Swarms